Information for Graduating Students

 - the 12th class day of Spring semester for May graduation

 - the 12th class day of Summer semester for August graduation.
 (Note: August doctoral graduates may participate in December commencement only.
 August master’s graduates may choose to participate in May or December commencement.
 If participating in the May commencement, students must apply by the May graduation deadline.
 The term ‘graduation’ refers to degree completion and conferral; the ceremony is called ‘commencement’.
 Although students completing master’s degrees in August may elect to participate in May commencement, they do not graduate until August.)

-A student cannot graduate with a grade of Incomplete on her/his transcript.
+A student cannot graduate with a grade of Incomplete on her or his transcript.
 This applies even if the 'I' grade is in a course unrelated to the student's degree plan.

-If a student who has applied to graduate determines he or she is not able to meet the submission deadline, then he or she may request to 'rollover' his or her application for graduation by submitting the Rollover Form , available at the Graduate School website.
+If a student who has applied to graduate determines he or she is not able to meet the submission deadline, which is the last day to file documents required for graduation with the Graduate School, then he or she may request to 'rollover' his or her application for graduation to a future semester by submitting the Rollover Form , available on the Graduate School website.
 This request must be completed by the 'rollover' deadline which is two weeks prior to the submission deadline.
-By meeting the 'rollover' deadline, the student does not have to reaply or pay another application fee.
-A student may request to 'rollover' his/her application twice.
+By meeting the 'rollover' deadline, the student does not have to reapply for graduation or pay another application fee.
 After the 'rollover' deadline, any student who is unable to meet the submission deadline must reapply online for graduation and pay another application fee.
+A student may request to 'rollover' her or his application twice.
+After two 'rollovers' have been granted, any failure to meet the submission deadline will result in the student being removed from the graduation list and will require the student to reapply for graduation and pay another application fee.

-The State of Texas requirement that a student be enrolled in the term in which they are graduating may be waived only if all the following criteria are met on or before the Friday prior to the start date of the next term:
+The State of Texas requirement that a student be enrolled in the term in which she or he is graduating may be waived only if all the following criteria are met on or before the Friday prior to the start date of the next term:

 - All degree requirements must be met;